PBLHADAH/accounting_web/README.md

 # accounting_web
-This is an accounting website made with framework-less PHP.
+This is an accounting website for aldyz cell made with framework-less PHP.
 Made by students of State Polytechnic of Banyuwangi. hanip, maulana, alfin, holil, rizaldy, dana
 ## TO DO LIST:
 1. Normalisasi ✅